 By John M. de Castro, Ph.D.

 Beyond, the devastating physical consequences of spinal cord injury are difficult psychological, behavioral, emotional, and social issues.
 The vast majority of patients experience chronic pain and a decreased quality of life.
 In addition, depression and anxiety disorders are common.
 Since, spinal cord injury is permanent, it is important to address the pain and psychosocial consequences of the injury that may be present throughout the lifetime.
-These can be changed and can help the victim engage in a happier and more productive life.
 Mindfulness training may help.
 It has shown to be effective in reducing chronic pain, treat depression and anxiety disorders, and improve quality of life following a variety of diseases.
-Tai Chi practice includes mindfulness training and also gentle physical exercise which may also be beneficial for patients with limited mobility.
-Hence, it would seem reasonable to examine the ability of Tai Chi practice in treating the psychological consequences of spinal cord injury.
+Hence, it would seem reasonable to examine the ability of mindfulness training in treating the psychological consequences of spinal cord injury.

 CMCS – Center for Mindfulness and Contemplative Studies